 The following sections describe some of the more commonly used form components.
-For a complete list and description of all Studio components, see Appendix A, beginning on page 199.

 Component template containers

 A component template is a special type of container used to store groups of preconfigured form components.
 A component template allows you to reuse the form components stored in the template throughout your project.
 After you create a component template, the component template name appears in the templates list of the Create and New menus.
 A component template references all the child form components and attributes settings defined in the template.